yisroelgugenheim/auto-memory/README.md

-# Welcome to Auto-Memory, a car trivia game where you try to remember details about
-# a variety of different cars!
+# Welcome to Auto-Memory, a car trivia game where you try to remember details about a variety of different cars!

-# Play Now!
+## Play Now
 Experience the game (URL).

 # How to Play